gaultier/blog/roll_your_own_memory_profiling.md

 - `in use bytes` decrements by `N * sizeof(Foo)`

 These 4 dimensions are really useful to spot memory leaks (`in use objects` and `in use bytes` increase over time), peak memory usage (`space bytes`), whether we are doing many small allocations versus a few big allocations, etc.
+Pprof also supports sampling and we could supply a sampling rate here optionally but we want to track each and every allocation so we do not bother with that.

 Each entry (i.e. line) ends with the call stack which is a space-separated list of addresses.
 We'll see that it is easy to get that information without resorting to external libraries such as `libunwind` by simply walking the stack, a topic I touched on in a previous [article](/blog/x11_x64.html#a-stack-primer).

 Very importantly, multiple allocation records with the same stack must be merged together into one, summing their values.
 In that sense, each line conceptually an entry in a hashmap where the key is the call stack (the part of the right of the `@` character) and the value is a 4-tuple: `(u64, u64, u64, u64)` (the part on the left of the `@` character).

-The text file ends with a trailer which is crucial for symbolication (to transform memory addresses into source code locations), which (at least on Linux, other systems must be able to do the same but I have not investigated them) is trivial to get: This is just a copy of the file `/proc/self/maps`.
+The text file ends with a trailer which is crucial for symbolication (to transform memory addresses into source code locations), which on Linux is trivial to get: This is just a copy of the file `/proc/self/maps`.
 It lists of the loaded libraries and at which address they are.

+I have not implemented it myself but a quick lookup shows that the other major operating systems have a similar capability, named differently:
+- Windows: `VirtualQuery`
+- macOS: `mach_vm_region_info`
+- FreeBSD: `procstat_getvmmap`

 Here is a small example: